pereznetworks/A-Course-Rating-API/README.md

           these are run by index.js when the express server starts

-          one each of the user, course, review documents/collections
+          on each of the user, course, review documents/collections

           if no results returned from a find({})